New York Times media columnist David Carr dead at 58

 "Heartbroken about David Carr's death.
 Great journalist, but more important, great human being.
 Will miss him," tweeted Arianna Huffington, founder of the Huffington Post.

-Carr's memoir, "The Night of the Gun," which centered on his recovery from drug addiction, was published in 2008 by Simon and Schuster.
+Carr's memoir, "The Night of the Gun," which centred on his recovery from drug addiction, was published in 2008 by Simon and Schuster.

 "I now inhabit a life I don’t deserve, but we all walk this earth feeling we are frauds.
 The trick is to be grateful and hope the caper doesn’t end any time soon," he wrote at the end of his memoir.